Pawsey-Internships/pawsey-version-control/_episodes/07-github.md

 ~~~
 {: .output}

+If you have used SSH before, but only with password authentication (e.g. to SSH into a server at university with your
+username and password), you might find that the `~/.ssh` directory exists, but only contains a file for `known_hosts`.
+In this case you will still need to follow the steps below.

-If SSH has been set up on the computer you're using, the public and private key pairs will be listed.
+If SSH has been fully set up on the computer you're using, the public and private key pairs will be listed.
 The file names are either `id_ed25519`/`id_ed25519.pub` or `id_rsa`/`id_rsa.pub` depending on how the key pairs were set up.
 Since they don’t exist on Dracula’s computer, he uses this command to create them:

 ~~~